-- Besides Red Square there are museums, libraries, tombs, cathedrals and castles, malls both historic (GUM) and new and of course the Bolshoi Theatre
+- Besides Red Square, there are museums, libraries, tombs, cathedrals and castles, malls both historic (GUM) and of course, the Bolshoi Theatre.

 - There 4+ mosques in Moscow but the Moscow Cathedral Mosque is an amazing one to attend especially on Jummah.
 Plan to arrive early as a lot of people end up praying outside on to the street.